Yarroudh/segment-lidar/paper/paper.md

 The Segment Anything Model (SAM) is one of the most popular image segmentation models that was released recently.
 The model was introduced by @kirillov:2023 as a part of the Segment Anything (SA) project and has three components: an image encoder, a flexible prompt encoder and a fast mask decoder.
 It was trained on SA-1B dataset that consists of 11 millions licensed and privacy respecting images and 1.1 billion high-quality segmentation masks.

-Due to its zero-shot performance, SAM served as the basis for the development of many other packages. `Segment-Geospatial` is one of these packages that was designed to segment geospatial data using Segment Anything Model [@wu:2023]. `Grounded-SAM` is another package that combines `Grounding DINO` [@liu:2023] with `Segment Anythin Model` to automatically detect and segment images using text prompts.
+Due to its zero-shot performance, SAM served as the foundation for the development of many other packages. `Segment-Geospatial` is one of these packages that was designed to segment geospatial data using Segment Anything Model [@wu:2023]. `Grounded-SAM` is another package that combines `Grounding DINO` [@liu:2023] with `Segment Anythin Model` to automatically detect and segment images using text prompts.

 Other implementations focused on reducing the computation costs of SAM that prevent it from wider industry applications. @zhao:2023 introduced `Fast Segment Anything` as a speed-up alternative method for the fundamental task of SAM with comparable performance at 50 times higher run-time speed.

+Regarding our work, we propose `Segment-Lidar` as an open-source Python package for automatic unsupervised 3D LiDAR-segmentation using Segment Anything Model (SAM) and other dependencies that make use of it.

 # Overview of the method